run2bizdocs/developers/en-us/docs/webservice/webservices.md

 The following steps were followed for its implementation:

-1. The XSD of the CtNotificationGetByUser and CtNotificationGetByUserResp classes were defined in the file br.com.centralit.citsmart.rest.xsd.MobileNotification.XSD
+1. The XSD of the CtNotificationGetByUser and CtNotificationGetByUserResp classes were defined in the file br.com.centralit.4biz.rest.xsd.MobileNotification.XSD
-2. The classes were generated in the package br.com.centralit.citsmart.rest.schema by xjc.jar
+2. The classes were generated in the package br.com.centralit.4biz.rest.schema by xjc.jar
-3. The following entries have been added in the Web.xml file of the CITSmart project:
+3. The following entries have been added in the Web.xml file of the 4biz project:

 !!! example ""
     \<context-param\>
     \<param-name\>resteasy-resources3\</param-name\>
     \<param-value\>
-      br.com.centralit.citsmart.rest.resource.RestMobileResources
+      br.com.centralit.4biz.rest.resource.RestMobileResources
     \</param-value\>
     \</context-param\>
     \<servlet-mapping\>